jmcascalheira/MidPalSet/README.md

 > Cascalheira, J., Gonçalves, C. and Maio D., (2020). *Compendium of R
 > code and data for The spatial patterning of Middle Paleolithic human
-> settlement in Western Iberia*.
+> settlement in westernmost Iberia*.
 Accessed 04 Nov 2020.
 Online at
 > <https://doi.org/10.17605/OSF.IO/456EG>

 ## Contents